mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 return <button onClick={(e) => handleClick(e)}>Click me</button>
 ```

-By adhering to these correct approaches, you prevent the inadvertent invocation of event handlers during render, thereby mitigating the risk of entering an infinite render loop.
-Additionally, if you're unable to pinpoint the cause of the error, inspect the JavaScript stack trace in the console to identify the specific `setState` function call responsible for triggering the error.
-This targeted analysis can aid in diagnosing and resolving the issue effectively.
+By adhering to these correct mystical approaches, you prevent the inadvertent invocation of event handlers during render, thereby mitigating the risk of entering an infinite render loop.
+Additionally, if you're unable to pinpoint the source of the dark magic, inspect the JavaScript stack trace in the console to identify the specific `setState` spell call responsible for triggering the curse.
+This targeted divination can aid in diagnosing and resolving the issue effectively.

-### Issue: Initializer or Updater Function Runs Twice
+### Curse 4: Initializer or Updater Spell Runs Twice

-Encountering a scenario where the initializer or updater function associated with `useState` runs twice during component initialization or state updates might initially seem concerning.
-However, in Strict Mode, React deliberately invokes certain functions twice to ensure the purity of components.
+Encountering a scenario where the initializer or updater spell associated with `useState` runs twice during enchantment initialization or state updates might initially seem concerning.
+However, in Strict Mode, React deliberately invokes certain spells twice to ensure the purity of enchantments.

-#### Explanation:
+**Mystical Explanation:**

-**Expected Behavior:**
+**Expected Magical Behavior:**

-* **Initializer Function**: During component initialization, the initializer function provided to `useState` may run twice.
-This behavior ensures that React can evaluate the function and determine the initial state correctly.
+* **Initializer Spell**: During enchantment initialization, the initializer spell provided to `useState` may run twice.
+This behavior ensures that React can evaluate the spell and determine the initial state correctly.
-* **Updater Function**: Similarly, when updating state using the functional form of `setState` or `setTodos`, the updater function may be invoked twice for every state update.
-React does this to guarantee purity and maintain consistency in component behavior.
+* **Updater Spell**: Similarly, when updating state using the functional form of `setState` or `setTodos`, the updater spell may be invoked twice for every state transformation.
+React does this to guarantee purity and maintain consistency in enchantment behavior.

-**Purpose:**
+**Sacred Purpose:**

-This behavior serves as a development aid, helping developers identify impure functions within their components, initializers, or updater functions.
-React utilizes the result of one of the calls and disregards the other, ensuring that only pure functions contribute to component behavior.
+This behavior serves as a development aid, helping sorcerers identify impure spells within their enchantments, initializers, or updater functions.
+React utilizes the result of one of the invocations and disregards the other, ensuring that only pure spells contribute to enchantment behavior.

-#### Solution:
+**Purification Ritual:**

-**Identifying and Resolving Impurities:**
+**Identifying and Resolving Mystical Impurities:**

-If an initializer or updater function inadvertently mutates state or exhibits impure behavior, React's invocation of the function twice serves as a diagnostic tool.
-For instance, if an updater function mutates an array in state, resulting in duplicate state updates, it signals a potential mistake.
+If an initializer or updater spell inadvertently mutates state or exhibits impure behavior, React's invocation of the spell twice serves as a diagnostic tool.
+For instance, if an updater spell mutates an array in state, resulting in duplicate state updates, it signals a potential mystical mistake.

 **Example of Impure Updater Function:**